Fusion-Lightguns/Fusion-Phaser/README.md

      - DIY instructions .

-     - Wii nun chuck hookup in Phaser Pro .
+     - Hand controller hookup in Phaser Pro .
 So if you need a joystick and two more buttons .

      - Trigger pull and power LED on Pro Version